eko234/hooker/README.md

   provided hooker will complain in this example, as it will only allow to run scripts in the hookers dir

+  note that the scripts will be run from the dir were hooker was called despite the scripts dir being in other location

 ## ROADMAP

 - [ ] find a better name, but still "funny"